Chemotherapy Is an Individual Experience

 Whatever you experience, remember there is no relationship between how the chemotherapy makes you feel and whether you derive benefit from it.

 Many people feel fine for the first few hours following chemotherapy.
 Usually, some reaction occurs about four to six hours later.
 However, some people don't react until 12 or even 24 to 48 hours after treatment.
 Some people experience almost all of the side effects described below, while others experience almost none.

 We have many treatments to help you deal with side effects.
-Please let us know how you are feeling, so that we can address your concerns and help make you more comfortable.
+Please let us know how you are feeling so we can address your concerns and help make you more comfortable.

 Your well-being is very important to us.
 There is a delicate balance between the benefits of chemotherapy and the harm of possible side effects.
 Please tell your doctor if you feel that the harm outweighs the benefit.

 Before starting chemotherapy we suggest that you take care of some of your basic health needs.
 If time permits, have your teeth cleaned before rather than while you are having chemotherapy.
 If you need major dental work, try to postpone it until after chemotherapy.
-If you need your teeth cleaned while receiving chemotherapy, please let your doctor or nurse know beforehand.
-Please discuss any concerns with your doctor or nurse.
+If you need your teeth cleaned while receiving chemotherapy, please let your doctor or nurse know beforehand and discuss any concerns.

 You can have a family member, friend or support person accompany you to your chemotherapy sessions.
 We recognize that cancer has an impact on you as a whole person and also on your family and loved ones.

 To varying degrees, all people with cancer struggle with the challenges of coping and adjusting to these life changes.
 At the Cancer Center, we have a number of programs to support you through the process, such as the Peer Support Program, support groups and individual counseling, that are available to all cancer patients.